poyichen/ColorGame/README.md

 * Generated random RGB color represented by number and user should pick the corresponding color block

-* There are three modes(easy, medium, hard) you can selecte!
+* There are three modes(easy, medium, hard) you can select!

 * The [Hint] button can help you to delete error squares until remaining two squares